twhite96/made-mistakes-gatsby/src/posts/articles/using-jekyll-2016.md

       source_default:
 ```

-Now when a high resolution image is placed in `/images/_originals/` and `
+Now when a high resolution image is placed in `/images/_originals/` and `feature: /assets/images/image.jpg` added to the YAML Front Matter of a page, this markup spits out automatically:

 ```html
 <picture>